ros/diagnostics/diagnostic_common_diagnostics/README.md

 # The diagnostic_common_diagnostics package
 This package provides generic nodes to monitor a Linux host.

-Currently only the NTP monitor is ported to ROS2.
+Currently only the tf monitor is not ported to ROS2 yet.

 # Nodes